Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Discussion and Broader Impact

 \section{Discussion and Broader Impact}

+\textbf{Implications for scalable human oversight.} Having effective diagnostic tools to identify problems with models is important for trustworthy AI.
+The most common way to evaluate a model is with a test set.
+But good testing performance does not imply that a system will generalize safely in deployment.
+Test sets do not typically reveal failures such as spurious features, out of distribution inputs, and adversarial vulnerabilities.
+Thus, it is important to have scalable tools that allow \emph{humans} to exercise effective oversight over deep neural networks.

-Interpretability tools are important for building more trustworthy AI because of the role they can play in helping us understand and find flaws in systems.
-But many techniques from the literature suffer from limitations including requiring humans in the loop, being based on subjective evaluations, not demonstrably being useful for diagnosing bugs in systems, and lacking benchmarking \cite{raukur2022toward}.
+Interpretability tools are useful for building more trustworthy AI because of the role they can play in helping humans exercise oversight.
+But many techniques from the literature suffer from limitations including a lack of scalability and usefulness for identifying \emph{novel} flaws.
+This has led to criticism, with a number of works noting that few interpretability tools are used by practitioners in real applications \cite{doshivelez2017towards, lipton2018mythos, miller2019explanation, krishnan2020against, raukur2022toward}.
+Toward practical methods to find weaknesses in DNNs, we introduce SNAFUE as an automated method for finding natural adversarial features.

+\textbf{SNAFUE identifies distinct types of problems.} In some cases, networks may learn flawed solutions because they are given the wrong learning objective while in other cases, they may fail to converge to a desirable solution even with the correct objective \cite{hubinger2019risks}.
+SNAFUE can discover both types of issues.
+In some cases, it discovers failures that result from dataset biases.
+Examples include when it identifies that cats make envelopes misclassified as cartons or that young children make bicycles-built-for-two misclassified as tricycles (\figref{fig:nat_examples1} rows 1-2).
+In other cases, SNAFUE identifies failures that result from the particular representations a model learns, presumably due to equivalence classes in the DNN's representations.
+Examples include equating black and white birds with killer whales, parallel lines with spatulas, and red/orange cars with fiddler crabs (\figref{fig:nat_examples1} rows 3-5).

-Toward practical methods to find weaknesses in DNNs, we introduce SNAFUE, an automated method for finding natural adversarial features.
-We show this method is scalable, and we use it to identify hundreds of sets of copy/paste vulnerabilities that are often very easy for a human to interpret and describe.
-As a a result, we argue that this approach can be useful for interpretability and adversarial data generation at scale.
-However, limitations include that SNAFUE is less effective for dissimilar source and target classes and can struggle to rediscover trojans.
+\textbf{Limitations.} We find that it scales well and can easily identify hundreds of sets of copy/paste vulnerabilities that are very easy for a human to interpret and describe.
+However, we also find limitations including how SNAFUE is less effective for dissimilar source and target classes.
+In \apref{app:failures}, we catrogize and discuss different types of failures with SNAFUE.